 every section of the United States and in many sections of Eastern Canada.
 The number that migrated

 to the Colonies and the time of such migration could not be determined.
 However, attempt has been

 made to research all migrants that could have been related to the author.

 Sources of information researched in preparing this history include:

-The Library of the National Society, Daughters of the American Revolution,
+The Library of the National Society, Daughters of the American Revolution, Washington, D.C.

 The Library of Congress, Washington, D.C.